erikamaker/bonecrawl/README.md

 # THE STORY SO FAR

-You wake up alone in your prison cell, already dead.
-You're a captive soul in the underworld, hunted by nameless monsters and demons sent to torture you for eternity.
+You wake up alone in your dungeon cell, already dead.
+A captive soul of the labyrinthian underworld, your fate is eternal demonic torture.
 Except, you don't belong here, and neither does your sister.
-Somewhere in the 9 treacherous levels, she's imprisoned.
-Face your demons, take back the family bones, save your sister, and climb out of perdition.
+Somewhere in the 9 treacherous levels, she's trapped.
+Face your demons, find the family bones, and climb out of perdition.
 With some sacrifices and a little magick, you may escape.